-Volunteer adoptions are established through the form titled: Adopt-a-Highway Agreement for Volunteers (Form #520-029).
+Volunteer adoptions are established through the form titled Adopt-a-Highway Agreement for Volunteers (Form 520-029) (see Figure 6-2).

 Each volunteer organization participating in the program shall have a designated leader or coordinator.

 All participants shall be at least 15 years of age.